spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 cluster profile you created in the [Create a Cluster Profile](./create-cluster-profile.md) tutorial, named **aws-profile**, and click on **Confirm**.

-The **Parameters** section displays all the layers in the cluster profile.
+The **Cluster Profile** section displays all the layers in the cluster profile.

 ![Palette clusters parameters](/getting-started/aws/getting-started_deploy-k8s-cluster_clusters_creation_parameters.webp)

 Each layer has a pack manifest file with the deploy configurations.
 The pack manifest file is in a YAML format.
 Each pack contains a set of default values.
 You can change the manifest values if needed.
 Click on **Next** to proceed.

-The **Cluster config** section allows you to select the **Region** in which to deploy the host cluster and specify other options such as the **SSH Key Pair** to assign to the cluster.
+The **Cluster Config** section allows you to select the **Region** in which to deploy the host cluster and specify other options such as the **SSH Key Pair** to assign to the cluster.
 All clusters require you to select an SSH key.
 After you have selected the **Region** and your **SSH Key Pair Name**, click on **Next**.

-The **Nodes config** section allows you to configure the nodes that make up the control plane and worker nodes of the host cluster.
+The **Nodes Config** section allows you to configure the nodes that make up the control plane and worker nodes of the host cluster.

 Before you proceed to next section, review the following parameters.